When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-1. All of the players lay on the ground and pretend to be sleeping lions.
+1. All players lie down on the floor and pretend to be sleeping lions.
+They must stay perfectly still.

-2. One person goes around the group making jokes or funny faces.
+2. One person (the hunter) walks around telling jokes or making funny faces.

 Variations: